Command Line Interface

 --cache-location to specify an alternate location for the cache file.

 Note: Autofixed files are not placed in the cache.
 Subsequent linting that does not trigger an autofix will place it in the cache.

 Path to the cache file.
-If none specified
+If no file is specified,

-.eslintcache will be used.
-The file will be created in the directory where the
+.eslintcache is used.
+The file is created in the directory where the

 eslint command is executed.
 Deprecated: Use